 5. Your Pinterest obsession

-You only set up the account two days ago, but already you're pinning away like a mad person.
+You only set up the account two days ago, but already you're pinning away like a serial pinner.
 You don't feel comfortable without a phone in your hand and when you turn down a night out with your friends in favour of Pinterest, you know you've got a problem.